 Meals: B L D

 Today’s walk will bring you along many forest paths and eventually some mountain top villages before descending to Hongu.
-The walks starts with climbs over a number of passes and currently there is a detour in place due to landslides on the main path.
+The walk starts with climbs over a number of passes and there is a detour in place due to landslides on the main path.
 There are few facilities on the first part of today’s route which is through the forest before eventually leading you to the shrine at Hosshinmon-oji.
 You will continue through small settlements and get your first glimpse of the great Kumano Hongu Taisha Shrine and the giant torii gate in the valley below.

 9 hours walking